temple-geography/gis-application-development/classes_and_oop/creating_classes_in_python.md

         self.perimeter = perimeter
 ```

-The first parameter, `self`, is the name that the current instance of the class calls itself, regardless of the identifier assigned by the calling namespace.
-That is, your name might be "Lee", but you think of yourself as "me".
+The first parameter, `self`, is the name that the current instance of the class calls itself.
+It uses this name to refer to itself *regardless of the identifier assigned by the calling namespace*.
+That is, your name might be "Lee", but you think of yourself as "I" or "me".
+Someone else might say "Lee goes to the store" but you would say "I go to the store".
 A class could be instantiated with the name `object1`, but it still needs an internal shorthand to refer to itself.
 By convention, Python coders always name this parameter `self`. *The `self` parameter is always omitted when calling methods of the class (including `__init__`).*

-The next three parameters are the values for attributes that we want an instance of the class to always have.
-These three parameters must be inlcuded when the polygon is instantiated.
+The next three parameters are the values for attributes that we want an instance of this class to always have.
+These three parameters must be included when the polygon is instantiated.
 (This function call uses positional parameters rather than keyword parameters: the order is *coords*, *area*, *perimeter*.)

 ```python
 poly = Polygon([(0, 0), (1, 0), (1, 1), (0, 1), (0, 0)], 1.0, 4.0)